Why your reputation matters…

 How you have acted in the past, how you act now – affects how you are perceived.
 It is a sum of your actions, communications, and peoples’ experiences with your business and your brand that build up your reputation.

 And your reputation is precious.
 A good reputation is valuable.
 Again, how much value a good reputation is worth is open to debate.
-However, most would agree that if you have a good reputation, you will win a lot more customers than if you have a bad one.
+However, most would agree that if your’s is good, you will win a lot more customers than if you have a bad one.

 Why does your reputation matter?